 Top of the pageCheck Your Symptoms

-Fever seizures (sometimes called fever convulsions or febrile seizures) can occur in children who have a rapid increase in body temperature.
-You may not even know that your child has a fever.
-The rapid increase in body temperature in a short period of time may happen at the same time as the fever seizure.
-After a fever has reached a high temperature, the risk of a seizure is probably over.
-Most children who have a fever seizure have armpit (axillary) temperatures above 38.5°C (101°F).
+Fever seizures (sometimes called fever convulsions or febrile seizures) can occur in your child and you may not even know that your child has a fever.
+Most children who have a fever seizure have armpit (axillary) temperatures above 38.3°C (101°F).

 A seizure is likely to be fever-related if: